guestlinelabs/access-job-levels/README.md

 # Access Job Levels

 ## Purpose

-This is a quick React proof-of-concept application I made as an alternative to the slide deck that is currently used,
+I have developed a React proof-of-concept application as an alternative to the Page Tiger slides that are currently used.

-During the job mapping process, I found that it was challenging because the are gaps in the described roles and that some roles did not match up to industry norms.

-I had to perform job mapping, this meant I had to dedicate time to reading the slides, understanding the roles so that I could apply them to the organisation.
+This concept stemmed from the challenges I encountered during the job mapping process.
+I found discrepancies, gaps in the roles described on the deck.
+I've dedicated significant time to reading the roles and understanding them so that I can apply it to the organisation I manage.

+I have no fears that my feedback would be negatively received, but there is not a clear process for suggesting changes where I see errors or contributing some of the missing roles.
+I worry I'd be distracting people with other priorities, they would not be able to respond to my feedback in a timely fashion and therefore I'd be wasting effort raising any issues.

+This PoC serves as a response to these challenges.
+My aim is to streamline the review and publishing process for feedback to the Product and Engineering Individual Contributor job levels.

+At Guestline, we currently store our levels in Word documents available for edit and comment on Sharepoint.
+This is sufficient when you have a single author receiving feedback, but does not scale very well to multiple contributors.

+Instead of using Word, I (automatically) transcribed the slides to Markdown.
+Markdown is easy for humans to read and edit.
+It acts as a backend CMS, and Github (or Azure DevOps) could serve as a frontend.
+However, this project raises an important consideration: is the app necessary, or could Markdown alone suffice?

+Git is key feature of this approach.
+It allows us to adopt more flexible and controlled workflows.
+For instance, we can implement restrictions on direct commits to the mainline, ensuring a more robust review and approval process.
+This shift not only enhances the accuracy of job mapping but also aligns with modern development practices, fostering a culture of continuous improvement and adaptation.

 ## Markdown Job Levels

-I stored the job levels as markdown because it is easily editted by a human.

-The job levels are available [here](/public/roles)
+The Product and Engineering Individual Contributor job levels are available [here](/public/roles) to browse as markdown.

-Not parsing of these is not particularly robust and you must match the format exactly.
+Note: parsing of these is not particularly robust and you must match the format exactly.

 ## Development Getting Started
 To run the developement server execute: